KevinUC/huracan/REPORT.md

 Before forking a child process to execute the task, we first set up pipes and modify _stdout_, _stdin_ accordingly.
 If the current task is not the first task in the command, then we need to set stdin to the read end of the previous pipe so that the current task can read the output from the previous task as its input.
 If the current task is not the last task, then we need to set up a new pipe and point stdout to the its write end so that the output of current task will be seen by the next task as its input.
 Finally, if the current task is the last one, then we must point stdout to its original value.
 We were able to do this by using _dup_ to make a copy of _stdout_ before the loop starts.

-We then fork a new process and pass task arguments to _execvp_.
 In case of built-in commands like _pwd_, _cd_ etc, no child process will be created and the shell will handle it by invoking self-defined functions such as _myPwd_.

-We then use _dup2_ to recover stdin from its copy after all tasks have been invoked.
+If the command needs to be handled by an external program, We need to fork a new process and use _dup2_ to make _stdout_ and _stdin_ point to the corresponding input/output redirect files if they exists.
+Finally, we pass the command arguments and other parameters to _execvp_ and let it execute.
+If _execvp_ fails and _errono_ is set to _EONENT_, we know that the external program does not exist, and thus we will print out the error message and exit the child process with status 1.
+If _execvp_ fails for other reasons, then the exit status of the child process will be set to _errno_ so that we can trace back the error.

+After all tasks have been invoked, we need to use _dup2_ to recover _stdin_ from its copy.
+Failing to do so will cause _stdin_ point to arbitary values, which then will cause the shell to malfunction in following iterations.

-If the current command should run in background (_bg_ is true), then the executing function will build up a new Node struct that contains all relevant information and call _addNode_ to add to the background job list.
+If the current command should run in background (_bg_ is true), then the executing function will build up a new _Node_ struct that contains all relevant information and call _addNode_ to add to the background job list.
 Otherwise, it will call _waitpid_ to wait for all active tasks to finish and then print out the exit status message.
+The exit status of any child process can be extracted by applying the _WEXITSTATUS_ macro to the status.

+To keep track of the exit status of each individual task, we used two arrays to maintain the mapping.
+We have a _taskToPid_ array that maps task index within a command to the pid number of the forked child process that runs the task.
+This array will be filled out by the parent process after _fork_ is invoked.
+We also have a _taskToExitStatus_ array that stores the exit status of the child process with respective to the individual task.
+We implemented a function called _findTaskNum_, which returns the task index of the given pid number by iterating through the _taskToPid_ array until the pid number matches.
+With the help of _findTaskNum_, we can easily fill out the _taskToExitStatus_ array after the completion of the child processes.

 # Testing: